codio/site/source/docs/ide/tools/phonegap/index.html.md

 full_width: true
 ---

-You access Codio's Phonegap:Build features from the Tools->Phonegap (beta) menu.
+You access Codio's Phonegap:Build features from the Tools->Phonegap menu.

 Our Phonegap support provides a comfortable integration with Adobe's Phonegap Build platform.
 You should first create an account at [http://build.phonegap.com](http://build.phonegap.com).